eugenia1984/Vivero-bootstrap/README.md

 ## Notes

-I appreciate your interest in this Project  ⌨️ with ❤️ by [María Eugenia Costa](https://github.com/eugenia1984) 😊 and follow me at [LinkedIn](http://www.linkedin.com/in/maríaeugeniacosta)
+I appreciate your interest in this Project  ⌨️ with ❤️ by [María Eugenia Costa](https://github.com/eugenia1984) 😊 and follow me at [LinkedIn - maria-eugenia-costa](https://www.linkedin.com/in/maria-eugenia-costa/)

+---
 ---

 ESPAÑOL

 # Vivero con Bootstrap

 ## Lo que hice🚀